Don't Tell the Answer, Truly Guide the Reasoning During RL Rollouts: Abstract

 \section{Abstract}

 Reinforcement Learning (RL) has become a key driver for enhancing the long chain-of-thought (CoT) reasoning capabilities of Large Language Models (LLMs).
-However, prevalent methods like GRPO often fail when task difficulty exceeds the model's capacity, leading to reward sparsity and inefficient training.
-While prior work attempts to mitigate this using off-policy data, such as mixing RL with Supervised Fine-Tuning (SFT) or using hints, they often misguide policy updates In this work, we identify a core issue underlying these failures, which we term low training affinity.
-This condition arises from a large distributional mismatch between external guidance and the model's policy.
-To diagnose this, we introduce \textit{Affinity}, the first quantitative metric for monitoring exploration efficiency and training stability.
-To improve \textit{Affinity}, we propose HINT: \textbf{H}elping \textbf{I}neffective rollouts \textbf{N}avigate \textbf{T}owards effectiveness, an adaptive hinting framework.
-Instead of providing direct answers, HINT supplies heuristic hints that \textbf{guide the model to discover solutions on its own}, preserving its autonomous reasoning capabilities.
-Extensive experiments on mathematical reasoning tasks show that HINT consistently outperforms existing methods, achieving state-of-the-art results with models of various scales, while also demonstrating significantly more stable learning and greater data efficiency.
-Code is available on Github\footnote{https://github.com/ViviqwerAsd/HINT}.
+However, prevalent methods like GRPO often fail when task difficulty exceeds model capacity, leading to reward sparsity and inefficient training.
+Prior work attempts to mitigate this with off-policy data, but such methods often induce severe distributional mismatches that destabilize policy updates.
+In this work, we identify a core issue underlying these failures, which we term low training affinity, and introduce \textit{Affinity}, the first quantitative metric for monitoring the compatibility between external guidance and the model's intrinsic policy.
+To address this, we propose HINT, an adaptive framework designed to enhance reasoning capabilities while explicitly preserving high \textit{Affinity}.
+First, instead of revealing partial answers, HINT supplies \textbf{Meta-Hints}, which act as abstract cognitive scaffolding to guide the model in articulating solutions independently.
+Second, to ensure stability, we integrate \textbf{Affinity-Aware Policy Optimization (AAPO)}, which dynamically modulates the learning objective based on the \textit{Affinity}.
+Extensive experiments across diverse benchmarks demonstrate that HINT consistently outperforms strong baselines, while exhibiting superior stability and robust generalization to out-of-distribution tasks.
+Code are available at Github\footnote{\url{https://github.com/ViviqwerAsd/HINT}}.